 - Lost income due to your injuries preventing you from working, either temporarily or permanently

 - A decline in your earning power caused by physical or cognitive trauma

 - Damage to your vehicle

 - Damage to personal property inside your vehicle or tethered to your vehicle

 - Loss of your physical abilities, which may be temporary or permanent

 - The emergence of conditions such as anxiety or depression

 While you can settle your car insurance claim without a lawyer, experiencing substantial losses could heighten the importance of getting a fair settlement.
-If you are not able to recoup compensation that is in line with your losses, then you may find yourself experiencing debt, paying more out-of-pocket than you should, and generally struggling.
+If you cannot recoup compensation that is in line with your losses, you may find yourself experiencing debt, paying more out-of-pocket than you should, and generally struggling.

-You may also consider that an insurance settlement may not be a feasible way of obtaining fair compensation—you may need to pursue a lawsuit instead.
+You may also consider that an insurance settlement may not be a feasible way to obtain fair compensation—you may need to pursue a lawsuit instead.